Lyon County Jail Roster

 Minnesota Statewide Resources

-You can find a tax statement for a parcel by using our online tax database and/or can also pay by credit or debit card.
+You can find a tax statement, value notice, or truth-in-taxation (TNT) notice for a parcel by using our online tax database and/or can also pay by credit or debit card.

 1) Open http://cpuimei.com/tax/disclaimer_value.asp?cid=42